ShunKaidou/ThreadMe4Twitter/README.md

 <li>installing required libraries using pip</li>
 </ul>
 ## How to Run
-#Instructions for running
- Simply run the twitter_tagging_bot.py
+ <li>Simply run the twitter_tagging_bot.py </li>
- You may need to insert your API access keys in config.json for authentication
+ -You may need to insert your API access keys in config.json for authentication